piouson/kubernetes-bootcamp/README.md

 1. Create a webserver application
    - three replicas
    - selector `updateType: canary`
-   - use an older version of the image
+   - use image` nginx:1.19-alpine`
+   - create an HTML document `index.html` with any content
-   - mount the DocumentRoot `index.html` as volume
+   - mount the `index.html` file to the DocumentRoot as a _ConfigMap_ volume
-2. Make the application accessible via an IP
+2. Expose the Deployment on port 80
 3. Verify created resources and test access with `curl`
 4. Create a new application using [1] as base
    - one replica
    - selector `updateType: canary`
-   - use a newer version of the image in [1]
+   - use a newer version of the image `nginx:1.22-alpine`
-   - the landing page should look different from the webserver in [1]
+   - create a new HTML document `index.html` with different content
-   - mount the DocumentRoot `index.html` as volume
+   - mount the `index.html` file to the DocumentRoot as a _ConfigMap_ volume
 5. Verify created resources and confirm the Service targets both webservers
 6. Run multiple `curl` requests to the IP in [2] and confirm access to both webservers
 7. Scale up the new webserver to three replicas and confirm all Pods running
 8. Scale down the old webserver to zero and confirm no Pods running
+9. Delete created resources

 > Scaling down to zero instead of deleting provides an easy option to revert changes when there are issues